Above: AI generated image using DALL-E 3 on 123RF.com

 Publishing TechNewsTT has been and continues to be a lot of work, particularly when quirky web things happen and must be addressed.
 But it has also been an invaluable learning experience.
 On that front, I pay respectful homage to Nicole Greene, who from the first posting has been a voice of coding wisdom in navigating the building and updating the website.

 There have been great contributions from Shiva Bissessar, who was banging the drum about cybersecurity right from the start of the site, when nobody was listening.
-Insightful contributions from technologists Taran Rampersad and Kwesi Prescod and some useful editorial perspectives offered by multinational technology executives.
+Insightful contributions were offered by technologists Taran Rampersad and Kwesi Prescod and some useful editorial perspectives submitted by multinational technology executives.

-In ten years, the site has gone through multiple major upgrades to WordPress, the significant challenge of adapting and ultimately exploiting the Gutenberg builder experience understanding the technical aspects of the webmaster’s work, and marrying those elements with the social and user experience aspects that drive engagement.
+In ten years, the site has gone through multiple major upgrades to WordPress, the significant challenge of adapting to and ultimately exploiting the Gutenberg builder experience, understanding the technical aspects of the webmaster’s work and marrying those elements with the social and user experience aspects that drive engagement.

 BitDepth was founded on the core idea that the column should not only report on technology; it should do so from the perspective of an average user who has worked with the tech under consideration.